 The anatomical land mark for the apical resection is the seminal colliculus (verumontanum).
 The adenoma is removed preserving the verumontanum.
 The resection starts at the six o'clock position (with the verumontanum in sight) and is carried out in a circular manner.
 An unintentional slippage of the resectoscope during resection has to be avoided or damage to the sphincter can easily occur.
 This is especially true for the resection at the twelve o'clock position, as the verumontanum is not in sight.

 Using a bladder syringe or Ellik-Evacuator, all resection chips should be removed from the bladder.
 This instrument should be raised (stand up!), so that the shaft moves in the direction of the trigone of the bladder.
 The cystoscopic control of the complete removal avoids postoperative problems like catheter blockage, urinary retention or chronic infections.

 After the resection and removal of all resection chips, a 20–24 CH irrigation catheter is introduced.
 The balloon is inflated with at least 20 ml and is positioned in the prostatic fossa.
 Venous bleeding can be controlled by increasing the balloon inflation (maximum additional 1 ml per 1 gram resected tissue).
 The bladder is an alternative position for the catheter balloon (50--80 ml balloon inflation).
 Bleeding is controlled with a slight traction on the catheter, which pulls the catheter balloon against the bladder neck.

 Postoperative Management after transurethral resection of the prostate (TURP)

 - Removal of the catheter after 2–3 days

-- Control of micturition with help of the suprapubic catheter
+- Control of complete bladder emptying with help of the suprapubic catheter or by ultrasound imaging

 |Urologic Surgery||Index||TURP (2/2)|